SPARC-FAIR-Codeathon/2023-team-6/README.md

 ***Fast preliminary analysis!*** Using AI generated workflows, get an initial answer to a research question immediately compared to days or weeks.
 The insights generated in the initial result can be used to drive deeper follow-up analyses.

-***Small footprint saved workflows!*** The end result of these fast analyses are having the workflow represented in three small text files: (1) a Python script file, "script.py"; (2) a Dockerfile used to build the Docker image; and (3) a "requirements.txt" file that lists the versions of the essential analysis packages used in the Docker image at runtime.
-These files can also be used to reproduce the analysis or as building blocks for more comprehensive analyses.
+***Small footprint saved workflows!*** The end result of these fast analyses is a workflow represented in three small text files: (1) a Python script file, "script.py"; (2) a Dockerfile used to build the Docker image; and (3) a "requirements.txt" file that lists the versions of essential analysis packages used in the Docker image at runtime.
+These files can then be used to reproduce the analysis or as building blocks for more comprehensive analyses.
-## What is AI Workflows for SPARC?
-This project consists of a dashboard implemented with React (frontend) and Flask (backend) that allows users to select relevant datasets from the SPARC data repository along with desired analysis to be performed on the data.
-The data is retreived via the Pennsieve API and downloaded locally to the user's computer.
-The requested analysis is used to generate a prompt that is then sent to ChatGPT via the OpenAI API, which in turn generates a Dockerfile and Python script that is returned to the user.
-The user runs the Dockerfile to create a Docker image with the appropriate analysis environment and the Python script is used to complete the data analysis.

 ## Requirements
 * [OpenAI](https://openai.com/) API Key for ChapGPT